patozgg/C8-backup-toolkit/doc/storage/GCP/serviceaccountcreation.md

 2. Click create service account

-3. Fill out the service account name with your preference and add a description
+3. Fill out the service account name with your preference and add a description (optional).

 ![Service account name](image/nameservice.png)